 Credit risk represents the potential loss that a financial instrument issuer can cause to the counterparty, by not meeting its obligations, and it originates mainly from accounts receivable and investments in debt instruments.

-The carrying amount of financial assets represents the maximum credit exposure.
+The carrying amount of financial assets represents the maximum exposure to credit risk.

 Impairment losses due to impairment of values recognized in results were as follows: